- Screen Colours:

 - Black & Yellow

 Bredfield is a small but active village, situated off the A12 about two miles north of Woodbridge, comprising some 140 dwellings and about 350 people.
-In common with many other rural settlements, we have lost our Post Office and School in recent years, but we are served by a busy community shop, manned by volunteers, with a range of local products and a village hall with playing field, tennis courts and a bowls club.
+In common with many other rural settlements, we have lost our Post Office and School in recent years, but we are served by a busy community shop, staffed by volunteers, with a range of local products and a village hall with playing field, tennis courts and a bowls club.

 The centre of the village is still dominated by St. Andrew's Church, dating from the 13th century.
-Sadly the Castle Inn is closed at present.

-The village has a good community spirit, which is evident in the variety of activities to be found, from art classes and a French conversation group to the bowls club, which all meet regularly.
 The Jubilee Meadow project, to establish an environmental area and community orchard has attracted much praise (and awards).
-Bredfield is now a Wildlife Friendly Village with it's own website
+Bredfield is now a Wildlife Friendly Village with its own website

-If you want to add something to the site or have any comments please contact Anne Henderson
+If you want to add something to the site or have any comments, please contact Anne Henderson

 David Hepper